 Primary RE SLEs

-We currently have three RE SLEs who support our schools in a variety of ways including the following;
+We currently have two RE SLEs who support our schools in a variety of ways including the following;

 - Support for teachers with regards to the planning and delivery of the Come and See programme